 6. Activities and Attractions.

-Activities, excursions and attractions in New Zealand can range from NZ30 to NZ200.
+Activities, excursions, and attractions in New Zealand can range from NZ30 to NZ200.
 A visit to Waitomo and Rurikuri caves will set you back NZ91 for an adult, while downhill ball rolling in Rotorua is NZ129 to ride all three hills one time.
+We were also able to keep the kids entertained with several road trip questions!

 7. Roads, Motorways and Travel Distances